chicio/RangeUISlider/README.md

 #### Set knob values programmatically

-You can also change the values of the slider knobs by calling this two api
+You can also change the values of the slider knobs by calling this two API:

 - `func changeLeftKnob(value: CGFloat)` to change programmatically the left knob value
 - `func changeRightKnob(value: CGFloat)` to change programmatically the right knob value